-Tennessee: The proposal in Tennesee is virtually identical to the one that has run into trouble in Kansas.
+Tennessee: The proposal in Tennessee is virtually identical to the one that has run into trouble in Kansas.

-Status: After losing a crucial Republican sponsor, the Tennessee bill appears to be dead as of Tuesday afternoon.
+Status: After losing a crucial Republican sponsor, the Tennessee bill appears to be dead.

 Utah: Legislators in the most conservative state in the Union are reportedly considering compromise bills that would ban discrimination on the basis of sexual orientation under most circumstances while creating religious freedom exemptions to that ban at the same time.